Vladimir Nikolayevich Petrov: After prison

 Released from prison in the week that Nazi Germany invaded the USSR in World War II, Petrov made his way across Russia on the Trans-Siberian Railroad.
 He avoided Soviet mobilization; as an ex-convict he would have been placed in a mine-clearing battalion.
 The German front established by Operation Barbarossa passed by his town and thus came under control of the Third Reich.
 He managed, over two years, to work his way across Eastern Europe, into Germany and then Italy.

-In Nazi Germany, he contacted and played a role in the anti-stalinist operations of General Andrey Vlasov.
+In Nazi Germany, he contacted and briefly played a minor role in the civilian anti-stalinist operations of General Andrey Vlasov, then traveled to Italy where he energetically sought ways to leave war-torn Europe.

-His memoirs give markedly less information concerning his association with Vlasov than they do about almost all his other associations, even those with minor convicts.
-This has fueled speculation as to how he managed to secure passage to America at the end of the war.

 After the war

-In 1947 he managed to secure transportation to America through the good offices of the Tolstoy Foundation, an organization that helped numerous Russians reach the US.
-Here, after a stint as a factory-worker, he became an academic and taught at such schools as Yale University and George Washington University while raising a family.
+In 1947 he secured passage to the United States through the good offices of the Tolstoy Foundation, an organization that helped numerous Russians reach the US.
+After a stint as a factory-worker, he became an academic and taught, first as a lecturer at Yale University, then as tenured professor in the Institute for Sino-Soviet Studies at the George Washington University.
 In 1955 and 1956 Petrov worked at Radio Liberty in Munich.
-Prof. Petrov's academic works included the books 'Money and Conquest', 'A Study in Diplomacy', 'What China Policy?', 'June 22, 1941' as well as various academic monographs.
-His later work in Sino-Soviet affairs led him to study the controversial relationship between Joseph Stalin and Mao Zedong, and to openly question American foreign policy regarding what he considered to be an absurd non-recognition of China.
-True to his childhood passion for history, he was averse to all forms of historical re-writing, and his academic approach could be described as journalistic, as he much preferred eyewitness interviews to second-hand accounts.
+Prof. Petrov's academic works included the books 'Money and Conquest', 'A Study in Diplomacy', 'What China Policy?', 'June 22, 1941' and numerous academic monographs.
+His later work in Sino-Soviet affairs led him to study the controversial relationship between Joseph Stalin and Mao Zedong, and to openly question American foreign policy regarding what he considered to be an absurd non-recognition of mainland China.
+True to his early passion for history, he was averse to all forms of politically inspired re-writing of history.
+His academic approach could be described as journalistic, as he much preferred primary sources such as eyewitness interviews and documents to second-hand accounts.

-In the 1950s Petrov participated in emigre politics and was a regular contributor to the newspaper Novoye Russkoye Slovo under a pseudonym.
+In the 1950s Petrov participated in anti-Communist emigre politics and was a regular contributor to the New York newspaper Novoye Russkoye Slovo, under a pseudonym.
 His connections included people as diverse as Alexander Kerensky and Max Eastman.
-He published the first volume of his memoirs, Soviet Gold, in 1949, and My Retreat from Russia a couple of years later.
+In 1947, he and Henry A. Wallace met, and Wallace publicly apologized for having misrepresented reality when he had visited Magadan in 1944.
+During the McCarthy trials Petrov was called upon to describe the conditions in the Soviet concentration camps.
+Petrov published the first volume of his memoirs, Soviet Gold, in 1949, and My Retreat from Russia in 1950.
 Soviet Gold was the first published memoir of a Gulag prisoner in the West, and received a favorable review from Winston Churchill.
-In 1947, he and Henry A. Wallace met, and Wallace publicly apologized for having misrepresented reality when he visited Magadan in 1944.
-During the McCarthy trials Petrov was called upon to describe the conditions in the Soviet concentration camps.
-Petrov was published by William I Nichols, editor of the popular This Week syndicated magazine.
+In the early 1950s Petrov was published by William I Nichols, editor of the then-popular This Week syndicated magazine.
 Nichols published excerpts of Petrov's memoirs and encouraged the publication of his humorous short stories, fondly calling Petrov "a poor-man's Tchekov".